OrdinaryMagician/kirin_m/README.md

 The spell that **Kirin** had learned to impress **Saya** and the girls back when they were first dating.
 It's proven to be very effective at healing, as well as having a relaxing warmth to it.

-Primary fire can be held to cast it within your hands, while secondary fire will instead consume a sizable amount of mana to cast it in the air, as a temporary area of effect heal, allowing you to heal up while having your hands free for handling weapons, or other spells.
+Upon casting, a heart of flame will be summoned in mid-air, which will act as a temporary area of effect heal, allowing you to recover hp while having your hands free for handling weapons, or other spells.

 ### Slot 7 - Ember Flash